Adobada Pork: The Complete Guide to Flavor, Cooking & Traditions

 What Is Adobada Pork?

-Is adobada pork refers to a traditional Mexican dish made by marinating pork in a rich, spiced sauce before slow-cooking it.
-The word "adobada" comes from the Spanish word adobar, which means "to season".
+Adobada pork is a traditional Mexican dish made by marinating pork in a rich, spiced sauce before slow-cooking it.
+The word "adobada" comes from the Spanish word adobar, which means "to season."
 This method of preparation gives the meat a deep, complex flavor that’s both savory and slightly tangy.

 The marinade typically includes ingredients like garlic, chili peppers (such as guajillo or ancho), vinegar, and a variety of spices including cumin, oregano, and paprika.
 Some recipes also incorporate citrus juice, like lime or orange, for a bright, zesty note.